HughKeenan/word-burglar/README.md

 The function to call game over initially resulted in a dead end, this was fixed by implementing user input to allow the player to return to the intro screen or restart the game

+The function to generate the safe combination initially would not work,

 Fixes:
 If statement:
 https://www.reddit.com/r/learnpython/comments/u9ts2r/python_ignoring_my_elif_statement/